yext/answers-search-ui-sdk-docs/components/search-bar.md

   - property: submitText
     type: string
     default:
     description: The label of the submit button.
 Hidden by default.
+  - property: submitIcon
+    type: string
+    default:
+    description: Specify pre-built icon for the search bar.
+If none is specified, the animated search icon will be used.
   - property: customIconUrl
     type: string
     default: